jjongwoo27/jjongwoo27.github.io/_posts/2021-03-09-cs231n Lecture2 Image Classification Pipeline.md

 ---

-# Image Classification : A core task in Computer Vision
+# 1.Image Classification : A core task in Computer Vision

 - An image in computer : just a big grid of numbers between [0, 225] (3D arrays, RGB)